Celine Coggins, Chair of the Board

 Maura O. Banta

-Maura O. Banta is IBM’s Director of Citizenship Initiatives in Education.
+Maura O. Banta served as IBM’s Director of Citizenship Initiatives in Education from 2012 through 2018.
 She joined IBM in 1973 as a marketing representative and held positions in Sales, Insurance Industry Consulting and Marketing Management before joining the Corporate Citizenship Department.
 In 2006 Maura was named Eastern Regional Manager for IBM’s corporate philanthropy, government relations and community relations.
-She assumed her current role in 2012.
 Ms. Banta is a board member of the Massachusetts Taxpayers Foundation, the Boston Plan for Excellence, and The Carroll School of Management at Boston College.
 She is a former chair of the board of the Mass Business Alliance for Education.
 She served for 6 years on the Massachusetts Educational Management and Audit Council under both Governor Swift and Governor Romney.
 Ms. Banta chaired the Massachusetts Board of Elementary and Secondary Education from 2008-2014 under an appointment by Governor Patrick.
 In 2014 Governor Patrick appointed her to the Board of Higher Education.

 Roger Krakoff an early-stage enterprise venture capitalist and founding member of Cloud Capital Partners.
 For over twenty years he has invested in a wide range of leading technology-enabled solutions focused on improving the productivity and efficiency of businesses.
 Mr. Krakoff is also a co-founder of IoT Capital Partners.
 Previously, he served as Venture Partner at Sigma Partners and was a partner with JEGI Capital.
 He has also worked as a Managing Director in Veronis Suhler Stevenson's Business & Professional Information Group and held senior executive positions in corporate development, marketing, and product management.
 He began his career at IBM.
 Mr. Krakoff is a frequent speaker and a writer on the venture capital industry.
 He earned an MBA from Harvard Business School, an MA from the Fletcher School of Law and Diplomacy, and a Bachelor of Arts with High Honors in International Relations and Economics from Tufts University.
 Mr. Krakoff is a mentor at TechStars Boston and Accelprise.
 He is on the Board of the Tisch School at Tufts University and the Greenlight Fund Boston and serves as a Trustee for the Boys and Girls Club of Boston.